Non-restorative sleep: Treatment

 There is little information available on treatment of NRS as of 2008.
 Treatments that might be helpful in some cases of NRS include behavioral measures like cognitive–behavioral therapy (CBT) and hypnotherapy, exercise, hypnotics, and certain antidepressants.
-Some hypnotics have been found to improve SWS, such as sodium oxybate (γ-hydroxybutyrate (GHB); Xyrem) and gaboxadol, and hypnotics of this sort might be more useful than other hypnotics in the treatment of NRS, though more research is needed to substantiate such notions.
+Some hypnotics have been found to improve slow wave sleep (SWS), such as sodium oxybate (γ-hydroxybutyrate (GHB); Xyrem) and gaboxadol, and hypnotics of this sort might be more useful than other hypnotics in the treatment of NRS, though more research is needed to substantiate such notions.

 Sodium oxybate is used as a hypnotic in the treatment of narcolepsy and uniquely improves sleep quality as well as symptoms like daytime sleepiness and cataplexy in people with this condition.
 The drug also underwent and completed formal clinical development for treatment of fibromyalgia.
 This condition is characterized by very high rates of NRS, and sodium oxybate was shown to increase SWS in people with the condition.
 Relatedly, the drug not only improved sleep and insomnia in people with fibromyalgia, but also moderately improved general symptoms such as pain and fatigue as well as multiple quality of life measures.
 However, sodium oxybate was ultimately not granted regulatory approval for treatment of fibromyalgia, owing mostly to concerns about potential misuse.
 In addition, the drug has garnered a reputation as a date-rape drug, with diversion concerns, although the actual prevalence of this use appears to be much lower than popular perception.
 Besides fibromyalgia, sodium oxybate might also be useful for treatment of NRS in other conditions like ME/CFS and long COVID.
 Due to its very short elimination half-life, sodium oxybate must be administered twice per night, with the second dose being taken 4 hours after the first.
 However, in 2023, an extended-release once-nightly formulation was introduced.
 In addition, a once-nightly prodrug known as valiloxybate (XW-10172) is being developed.

+Targeting of individual pro-inflammatory cytokines such as tumor necrosis factor α (TNFα), interleukin-1β, and interferon has been explored to improve sleep and associated symptoms such as fatigue.
+This has resulted in some success in certain conditions and situations, for instance against sleepiness and fatigue in people with rheumatoid arthritis.
+However, many relevant conditions are complex with multiple pathways being activated, and as such targeting single cytokines may not have the desired effect, with this having been observed for instance in sepsis.